gorilskij/enum-rotate/README.md

 Treat your enums as iterators.

-This crate provides the `EnumRotate` trait along with the accompanying derive macro.
+This crate provides the `EnumRotate` trait along with the accompanying derive macro allowing you to

+- Get the next and previous variant for any variant of an enum
+- Iterate over variants of an enum in a predefined (and customizable) order
+- Iterate over variants of an enum starting from a particular variant

 ## Usage